-

 There is some fine on-piste skiing here, although you’d do best to save St Anton for the moment when you’re ready to leave the groomed snow for powder.
 But if you are fixed on St A, then follow these simple rules:

 1. At the start of the week, avoid the slopes from Gampen down to the bottom of the Galzig/Gampen lifts unless absolutely necessary.
-They’re almost always crowded, and often bumpy at the end of the day.
-The only time you want to ski them (slowly, watching out for the occasional nutter) is on the way down to the Mooserwirt for some acres-ski.
+They’re almost always busy, and their lowish altitude and sunny aspect mean the snow can soften quickly and be worn into bumps.
+The only time you want to ski them (slowly, watching out for the occasional nutter) is on the way down to the Mooserwirt for some apres-ski.
 Warm up first on the uncrowded slopes around, and en route, to the village of Stuben, or over in the separate Rendl sector.
 Always stick to the blues.
 A red in St Anton could well be a black in the last resort you visited.

 2. Once you’ve got the measure of those, you can ski over to neighbouring Lech and Zurs where you’ll a greater proportion of confidence-boosting pistes.
 When you’re really on form, set yourself against the reds off the Schindler Spitze, which offer over 1000m of vertical descent.